zorgbotorg/builttosellstudio-site/README.md

 # Built to Sell Studio mini-site

-This is a single-page website intended for business verification (e.g., Revolut Pro) and traffic handoff to Etsy.
+This is a single-page website intended for business verification and traffic handoff to Etsy.

 ## Free hosting options